Kevin and Kell: Main characters

 The couple has three children.
 The eldest is Lindesfarne Dewclaw, an English hedgehog daughter Kevin adopted during his first marriage.
 The second eldest child is Rudy, Kell's son from her first marriage to a fox.
 Rudy, a talented artist, once challenged Kevin for the position of alpha male, unable to accept a rabbit as head of the household and as his stepfather.
 He has since matured and has come to terms with the marriage.
-The youngest child is Coney, a omnivorous rabbit and their only child by birth.
-Although only eight years old, she is a capable apex hunter, though Kevin's mother, Dorothy, initially tried to convert her into an herbivore but gradually accepted her mixed diet.
+The youngest child is Coney, an omnivorous rabbit and their only child by birth.
+She is a capable apex hunter, although Kevin's mother, Dorothy, initially tried to convert her into an herbivore but gradually accepted her mixed diet.
 Coney also has an artistic streak like her half-brother.
+Now in her tweens, she's currently performing her annual duties in being the bodyguard to her cousin Wendell Luckyfoot, the Easter Bunny in their county; along with her tigress best friend, Lin Lee, who has a major crush on him.

-Other regular characters include: Fenton Fuscus, a bat who is married to Lindesfarne and with her have a hedgehog-bat hybrid daughter, Turvy; Fiona Fennec, a half-red, half-Fennec fox vixen who is Rudy's girlfriend; George Fennec, Fiona's father who is married to Danielle, a sister of Kevin, and have a human son, Francis (the first of its kind in this world) since Danielle herself was human once; and Ralph Dewclaw, Kell's brother who was originally hostile to Kevin, but now accepts the rabbit as family after several unsuccessful hunting attempts.
+Other regular characters include: Fenton Fuscus, a bat who is married to Lindesfarne and with her have a hedgehog-bat hybrid daughter, Turvy; Fiona Fennec, a half-red, half-Fennec fox vixen who being Rudy's longtime girlfriend since their early teens, has recently married him; George Fennec, Fiona's father who is married to Danielle, a sister of Kevin, and have a human son, Francis (the first of its kind in this world) since Danielle herself was human once; and Ralph Dewclaw, Kell's brother who was originally hostile to Kevin, but now accepts the rabbit as family after several unsuccessful hunting attempts.
 He now works for Kevin as part of Hare-Link and is married to George's former wife Martha.
 Another character is Daisy, a daisy plant made intelligent by the GBC.
 It lives with the Dewclaws as a pet, having the same intelligence as a dog or cat in our world.